pubudusj/photo-booth/README.md

 # Serverless PhotoBooth with AWS
-## using AWS Lambda, Step Functions, API Gateway, S3, SES, Amplify website hosting and deploy with Serverless Framework
+## Using AWS Lambda, Step Functions, API Gateway, S3, SES, Amplify website hosting and deploy with Serverless Framework

 This repository contains all the source code and resources needed to deploy Serverless Photobooth service described in [this blog post](https://dev.to/pubudusj).